Youth homelessness is unseen

 Young people experiencing homelessness do not need rough sleeping initiatives alone.
 To prevent homelessness they need effective access to accommodation, family reconciliation services, community support and education programs.

-Nearly 26,000 children and young people aged 12–24 years were experiencing homelessness on Census night 2016 across Australia.
-This comprises 9,955 children and young people aged 12–18 years; and 17,725 young adults aged 19–24 years.
+Around 28,200 children and young people aged 12–24 years were experiencing homelessness on Census night 2021 across Australia, making up almost a quarter of the total homeless population that night.
+This comprises 11,302 children and young people aged 12–18 years; and 16,902 young adults aged 19–24 years.

-In the 2016 Census, homeless youth (12–24 years) made up 32% of total homeless persons living in ‘severely’ crowded dwellings, 23% of persons in supported accommodation for the homeless, and 16% of persons staying temporarily in other households.
+In the 2021 Census, children and young people (12–24 years) made up 30% of total homeless persons living in ‘severely’ crowded dwellings, 27% of persons in supported accommodation for the homeless, and 16% of persons staying temporarily in other households.
+However, Census estimates may under-represent the extent of youth homelessness, as some young couch surfers may report their usual address as the household in which they are staying on Census night (ABS 2023).

-14% – Housing crisis
+19% – Housing crisis

-11% – Domestic and family violence
+15% – Domestic and family violence

-Specific strategies to address child and youth homelessness are critical to the overall reduction of homelessness in Australia
+Specific strategies to address child and youth homelessness are critical to the overall reduction of homelessness in Australia.